0xZDH/kerbrute/README.md

       --delay int          Delay in millisecond between each attempt.
-Will always use single thread if set -d, --domain string      The full domain to use (e.g. contoso.com) --downgrade          Force downgraded encryption type (arcfour-hmac-md5)
-      --hash-file string   File to save AS-REP hashes to (if any captured), otherwise just logged -h, --help               help for kerbrute
+Will always use single thread if set -d, --domain string      The full domain to use (e.g. contoso.com) --downgrade          Force downgraded encryption type (arcfour-hmac-md5) -H, --hash               Indicate the use of an NT hash (rc4-hmac) instead of a password for authentication --hash-file string   File to save AS-REP hashes to (if any captured), otherwise just logged -h, --help               help for kerbrute
   -o, --output string      File to write logs to.
 Optional.